 Fishing, horse riding, water activities and walking can all be enjoyed within easy reach, and for a day trip to remember, just over an hour away is the cultural city of Galway waiting to be discovered.

 Offering peace and tranquillity, and with so much to see and do nearby, this wonderful cottage is the perfect traditional base for your romantic getaway.

 All ground floor.
 Open plan studio accommodation with double bed, kitchen, dining area and sitting area.
 Separate walk-in wardroom and storage area.
 Shower room with shower, basin and WC.

 About the location

 Nenagh 15 miles; Thurles 41 miles.

 Terryglass is a village set in the northern part of County Tipperary with the Irish translation - Tír Dhá Ghlas meaning "land of the two streams".
 Terryglass offers two pubs and behind Paddy’s Pub is a wall, which once belonged to an abbey.
-The village has two historic wells – the ‘Eyewell’ and the ‘Headache well’, which are both said to have healing powers, plus every August the Terryglass Arts Festival takes place.
+The village has two historic wells – the ‘Eyewell’ and the ‘Headache well’, which are both said to have healing powers.
 The county has excellent attractions, including Lough Derg, which is the third largest lough in Ireland and is ideal for sailing and fishing, and there are boat trips on offer visiting Holy Island.
 Further afield is the Portumna Castle and Gardens and the large towns of Nenagh and Thurles are within driving distance with the latter boasting a cathedral and museum.
 The county has some historic sites, including the Rock of Cashel castle, the Ormonde Castle, which is situated next to the River Suir and the Cahir Castle, one of Ireland’s largest castles.
 A superb location for experiencing a perfect Irish getaway.